jimnolte1/foodtruckhabit/README.md

 # foodtruckhabit
 Repository for challenge assignment

+Please read Foodtruck Challenge.pdf for a description of the challenge.

 To get started, clone this repository at https://github.com/jimnolte1/foodtruckhabit.git.

 This challenge assignment uses Project Lombok.
 After cloning and pulling it into